niaapts/Audiovisual-Perception/README.md

+# Sound-Induced Flash Illusion
-# Audiovisual-Perception
+## Audiovisual-Perception
-Based on: Shams, L., Kamitani, Y. & Shimojo, S. What you see is what you hear.
-Nature 408, 788 (2000).
+Based on: Shams, L., Kamitani, Y., & Shimojo, S. (2002).
+Visual illusion induced by sound.
+Brain research.
+Cognitive brain research, 14(1), 147–152. (https://doi.org/10.1016/s0926-6410(02)00069-1)

+The Sound-Induced Flash Illusion (SIFI) is the first visual illusion caused by a non-visual cue - demonstrating that the visual perception can be dramatically altered by sound.
+This is proven by the experiment  designed by Ladan Shams, in which the presentation of a visual stimulus (Circle) as a rapid single flash accompanied with two beeps results in the perception of two flashes.

 ## **Hypothesis:**
 Visual ilusion induced by sound - auditory information can qualitatively alter the perception of an unambiguous visual stimulus to create a striking visual illusion.
+The illusion is strongest when the flash is in the periphery but also works in the fovea.

+In this project for [PROG 201: Programming Experiments for Psychology or Neuroscience](https://docs.google.com/document/d/1-6AzSP1wuRjMQlASjc1o72xaUmhyvhu2U054vK4Q164/edit) class, we designed the experiment to demonstrate this illusion.

-## **Experiment**
+## **The Experiment**
 #### **Part 1:**  perception of a single visual flash when accompanied by multiple auditory beeps
-*Stimuli:* Flashing a uniform white disk (at 5 degrees eccentricity) for a variable number of times (1-4) 50 milliseconds apart on a black background.
-Flashes were accompanied by a variable number of beeps (1-4), each spaced 57 milliseconds apart.
+*Stimuli:* Flashing a uniform white disk (at 5 degrees eccentricity) for a variable number of times (1-4) - 17ms long flashes, 50 ms apart on a black background.
+Flashes were accompanied by a variable number of beeps (1-4), 7ms long, spaced 57 milliseconds apart.

+*Data:* Answers of each participant after each trial is recorded and saved as a csv file in a folder called "data".

 *Result:* Observers consistently and incorrectly reported seeing multiple flashes whenever a single flash was accompanied by more than one beep.

 ## **Code**
-*Libraries and variables:*
+#### **Libraries and variables:**

 ```
 import random